ClevrSolutions/DropZone/README.md

 -   On accept: when an image is uploaded this is called.
 Return true to accept a file, false to reject.

 -   On remove: when a file is uploaded and then deleted, this microflow is called an should delete the filedocument.

+-   On queue complete: when the upload queue completes uploading.

 -   maxFileSize: Maximum file size in MB